Ohum: Geography

 The town is located about 24 kilometres from Enugu (Coal City) the state capital.
 The town is bounded in the north by Okpatu, in the east by Nike, in the south by Ukana and in the west by Egede communities.

 The town is divided into eight villages: Isiogwu, Amani/Ama-abo, Ibite Uwaenu, Umuoka, Obeagu/Amachara, Akparata/Amaudara, Amaofia-ni-Ibite.
 Ibite has two villages and Enu ohum has three villages, while the others are on their own.

 The town has a population of about 100,000 according to the 2006 Census.

 Ohum is a popular tourist and pilgrimage destination, attracting visitors with its waterfalls, caves beautiful streams and an active monastery, the first in Nigeria.

 History

 Humans have been known to inhabit the area for thousands of years.
-Awhum−Ohum is believed to have been the fourth child of Ojebe, who also have six other children including, Ebe, Abor, Ukana, Okpatu, Umulugbe and Umuoka.
+Awhum−Ohum is believed to have been the fourth child of Ojebe Ogene, who also have six other children including, Ebe, Abor, Ukana, Okpatu, Umulugbe and Ukehe(Now in Nsukka region).